dougbutner/web-4/README.md

 Decentralized web.
 Applications exist in distributed networks instead of a central server.
 This unfederated model trades control and censorship ability for freedom and lack of opinion.

  - **Web 4**
 Democratic web.
-Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versitiele which gains utility in how it is spent.
+Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
 The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.

 As more and more individuals and societies are reconsidering the place of government, censorship,   and federated vs unfederated power, web 3 is emerging as a powerful, provable option to shape the evolution of society on planet Earth.

-A growing portion of websites and applications today have elements of web 3
+A growing portion of websites and applications today have elements of web 3, though t

+This may be the case indefinitely, as each layer is buylt

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.